Rahaatou's Procedure on

 Send a Message to Rahaatou

-We'll deliver your message to Rahaatou at her hospital bed.
+We'll deliver your message to Rahaatou as soon as we see her.